rsi-models/CPR/docs/fr/_sources/overview.rst.txt

 For further details on how to use the CPR, please consult the :ref:`tutorial` section.

-As mentioned elsewhere, note the CPR is provided "as is" under :ref:`an MIT license <license>`.
+As mentioned elsewhere, note the CPR is provided "as is" under :ref:`an MIT licence <licence>`.

 If you have questions, comments or suggestions, do not hesitate to :ref:`contact us <nous_contacter>`.